 Please provide a description of the raw material or semi-processed goods which are sold, including whether they are domestic or export transactions, to related or unrelated parties, and how the selling price is determined.

 If there is a difference in selling prices between related and unrelated parties, please provide reasons as to why.

 Section I Countervailing

-The following programs are being investigated
+The following programs are being investigated.